MitoVeli/brainfuck/README.md

 # Brainfuck Library
-## Import
-Library can be imported by the following command
--   `go get github.com/MitoVeli/brainfuck/internal/service`

 ## Usage
 No CLI executable is available.
 Library itsef can be tried with the example "main.go" file in the directory